 Your questions answered

 The EMBA may be for you if you want to complete an MBA without interrupting your career.
-As an EMBA participant you remain in full-time work while you study, simultaneously advancing your career and their professional and personal development.
+As an EMBA participant you remain in full-time work while you study, simultaneously advancing your career and your professional and personal development.

-EMBA students are able to immediately apply knowledge gained through the programme back to the workplace, which fast-tracks your learning process.
+EMBA students are able to immediately apply knowledge gained through the programme back in the workplace, which fast-tracks your learning process.
 The London Business School Executive MBA is an intensive, challenging, highly stimulating and enriching experience.

 While both the MBA and the Executive MBA cover similar material, and both award the same MBA degree, there are some fundamental differences.

 The Executive MBA is designed for managers and executives who already have substantial professional experience behind them.
 They want to remain in full-time employment to continue their careers whilst studying for their degree.